CON Undergraduate Program Handbook

 Transportation to Clinical Agencies

 Students are responsible for their own transportation to and from clinical agencies throughout the region.
 Students should expect to travel anywhere within a 200 mile radius of their MRJCON campus.
 Overnight stays away from home may be necessary for some clinical experiences.
 When traveling as a representative of MRJCON, professionalism as outlined in MSU student code of conduct and this handbook is expected.
-Course coordinators and students will adhere to the MSU travel policy
+Course coordinators and students will adhere to the MSU travel policy.

-College of Nursing Opportunities
+Additional College of Nursing Opportunities within the MRJCON

 Mobile Health Training Program (MHTP, formerly the Rural Primary Care Track)

-Eligibility and expectations
+Eligibility and expectations:

-MSU and BSN and ABSN students can apply to the MHTP starting in their first semester.
+MSU, BSN, and ABSN students can apply to the MHTP starting in their first semester.
 Participation in the MHTP requires a commitment to completing the AHEC Scholars certificate program.
 To complete the AHEC Scholars program, 80 additional hours of didactic experience are required.
 ABSN students complete 40 additional hours of didactic experience.
 Partnership with the Montana AHEC Program Office assigns each MHTP student to an AHEC Scholars Advisor, who works closely with students to meet the didactic hours requirement.